October 15, 2014 Total Surpasses Pre-Sale Estimate

 Adolfo Dressed Many of the World's Best Dressed Women -- From the Duchess of Windsor to First Lady Nancy Reagan

-Doyle New York held the successful auction of the collection of acclaimed fashion designer Adolfo on October 15, 2014.
+NEW YORK, NY -- Doyle held the successful auction of the collection of acclaimed fashion designer Adolfo on October 15, 2014.
 In a career spanning fifty years, Adolfo created his signature suits, hats, dresses, coats and accessories for many of the world’s best dressed women, from the Duchess of Windsor to First Lady Nancy Reagan.

 Topping the Old Master paintings in the collection was an early 19th century English School portrait of a Boy and His Dog in a Landscape, said to be the Duke of Sutherland, that sold for $28,125, over its estimate of $10,000-20,000.
 The charming painting depicted the young boy seated in a landscape, with his spaniel at his feet and a grand country seat in the distance.

 With competitive bidding from the salesroom, the telephones and the Internet, the collection totaled $537,094, surpassing its pre-sale estimate of $287,100-462,400, with an exceptional 93% sold by lot and 97% sold by value.